Welcome to Breezy Bremerhaven!

 Thankfully, the weather cooperated with me at the time.
 So it was sunny and bright, but chilly because of the sea breeze.

 How to Enjoy Bremerhaven In One Day

 If you feel like walking along the stretch of the beach besides meditating by it, here are a few places you can visit:

 • German Maritime Museum.
 You may see their outdoor ship collection while walking to the beach, but it’s best that you come inside the museum building for their expansive, interactive exhibits.
-Admission fee is EUR 6.
+The admission fee is EUR 6.
 Open daily from 10am to 6pm during the months of April to October.
-The museum is open same time on Tuesdays to Sundays during November to March, but the museum harbour is closed in winter.
+The museum is open same time on Tuesdays to Sundays from November to March, but the museum harbor is closed in winter.

 • German Emigration Centre.
 This museum is dedicated to telling 300 years’ worth of stories of emigration from Europe to America, and immigration to Germany.
 Just like the German Maritime Museum, the German Emigration Centre presents an interactive journey for visitors.
-Admission price is EUR 14,50.
+The admission price is EUR 14,50.

 • Klimahaus 8° Ost.
 Here’s another interactive exhibition centre dedicated to exploration, climate, and climate change.
 A must-see for climate science fans!
-Admission price is EUR 16.
+The admission price is EUR 16.

 • Bremerhaven Zoo/ Zoo am Meer.
 If you’re into polar bears and seals, this place is for you.
 Entrance fee is EUR 9.